microsoft/WhatTheHack/010-AzureDevOps/Student/Challenge-07.md

 ## Success Criteria

-1. You should see the change you made deployed to all three of your environments.
+1. Verify that the change you made deployed to all three of your environments.
-2. Your work item should be in the "closed" state.
+1. Verify that your work item should be in the "closed" state.
+1. Show that the branch policies were in place to audit your pull request.